hebs87/smart-brain-api/README.md

 1. Start a postgres server
 2. Create a postgres database called smart-brain-docker
 3. Create a users and login table - the table schemas are in the sql files in the `postgres/tables` directory.
+4. Install redis and start the redis server
-4. Create a .env file in the root project directory with the following environment variables:
+5. Create a .env file in the root project directory with the following environment variables:
 ```
 NODE_ENV=development
 JWT_SECRET=JWT_SECRET
 DATABASE_URL=postgres://<user>:<password>@<host>:<port>/smart-brain-docker
 PORT=5000
+REDIS_URI=redis://redis:6379
 ```
-5. Open a new terminal window and run the `npm start` command
+6. Open a new terminal window and run the `npm start` command
-6. Once the app is running, go to http://localhost:5000 to open the running app
+7. Once the app is running, go to http://localhost:5000 to open the running app
-7. To close the app, press `CTRL` + `C` in the terminal window
+8. To close the app, press `CTRL` + `C` in the terminal window